Flat-four engine

-A flat-four engine, also known as a horizontally opposed-four engine, is a four-cylinder piston engine with two banks of cylinders lying on opposite sides of a common crankshaft.
+A flat-four engine (also known as a horizontally opposed-four engine or boxer engine) is a four-cylinder piston engine with two banks of cylinders lying on opposite sides of a common crankshaft.
 The most common type of flat-four engine is the boxer-four engine, each pair of opposed pistons moves inwards and outwards at the same time.

-A boxer-four engine has perfect primary and secondary balance, however, the two cylinder heads means the design is more expensive to produce than an inline-four engine.
+A boxer-four engine has perfect primary and secondary balance, however, the two cylinder heads means the design is more expensive to produce than a straight-four engine.
 There is a minor, secondary unbalanced rotational torque pulse in the plane of the pistons, when a piston pair at one end of the engine is at TDC and the other pair at BDC.
 The TDC pair creates a torque greater than the BDC pair, so the net unbalanced torque pulse is the difference.
 The difference in TDC vs BDC inertial forces is explained in the Engine balance section.
 Boxer-four engines have been used in cars since 1897, especially by Volkswagen and Subaru.
 They have also occasionally been used in motorcycles and frequently in aircraft.
 Cessna and Piper use flat four engines from Lycoming and Continental in the most common civil aircraft in the world - the Cessna 172, and Piper Cherokee, while many ultralight and LSA planes use versions of the Rotax 912.

 Design

-Most flat-four engines are designed so that each pair of opposing pistons moves inwards and outwards at the same time, which is known as a "boxer" configuration (somewhat like boxing competitors punching their gloves together before a fight).
-Therefore, the terms "flat-four" and "boxer-four" are often used synonymously.
+In a flat-four engine, each pair of opposing pistons successively moves inwards together and outwards together.
 The advantages of the boxer-four layout are perfect secondary vibration (resulting in minimal vibration), a low centre of gravity, and a short engine length.
-The layout also lends itself to efficient air cooling with the airflow being evenly distributed across the four cylinders.
-In aircraft, this avoids the need to carry heavy water cooling systems.
+Flat-four engine have successfully used air cooling, although air-cooled engines are noisier and have a lower power output than an equivalent engine with liquid cooling.
+In light aircraft, where lightness is of primary importance, air-cooling has traditionally been common.

 The downsides of boxer-four engines (compared with inline-four engines) are their extra width, the increased costs associated with having two cylinder heads instead of one, and the long exhaust manifold required to achieve evenly spaced exhaust pulses.
-Due to these factors, inline-four engines are more commonly used than flat-four engines, and V6 engines are often used where larger displacements are required.
+Due to these factors, straight-four engines are more common in cars than are flat-four engines, and V6 engines are often used where larger displacements are required.